The Mint project: Sydney’s adaptive reuse triumph

 The Mint eventually closed in 1926.
 Over the following decades, the complex of industrial coining factory buildings at the rear of the former Rum Hospital survived repeated calls for their demolition and plans to improve Macquarie Street and erect new public buildings on the site.

-Thanks to the adaptive reuse project, first considered in late 1999, today The Mint is the proud home to one of Museums of History NSW’s two head offices, as well as the Caroline Simpson Library, Bullion Cafe and a spectacular series of venue hire spaces.
+Thanks to the adaptive reuse project, first considered in late 1999, today The Mint is the proud home to one of Museums of History NSW’s two head offices, as well as the Caroline Simpson Library, the Bullion Store and cafe, and a spectacular series of venue hire spaces.

 The vision for adaptive reuse